Stills, Short-Film: CLIMATE JUSTICE WTF

 The Courtauld Institute of Art (Conference: Art History in Climate Change), 2020

-This film essay features two spatial panoramas: the first assembles news film-clips of protests at the UN climate summits worldwide where representatives from the Global South demand climate reparations.
-“WTF?” and/or “Where is the Finance?” is one sentiment that reappears year-after-year, both inside the chambers and outside the convention halls.
+This film essay combines two spatial panoramas: the first assembles news film-clips of protests at the global UN climate summits over last ten years, and shows walk-outs and marches where representatives from the Global South demand climate reparations.
+“WTF?” and “Where is the Finance?” is one sentiment that reappears year-after-year, both inside the chambers and outside the convention halls.
 The second panorama excerpts live-court-footage of a recent youth climate-lawsuit in the US.
 Here, lawyers and judges debate legal frameworks and constitutional rights for intergenerational climate justice.
-The case-footage is interrupted by images of protesters outside the courtroom, including one with a sign: “WTF?
-(What’s the Future?).”
-Unfolding over architectural photos of the United Nations headquarters in New York and the Supreme Court plaza in Washington DC, both panoramas artfully reposition forceful climate actions media on monumental sites.
-In the form of a public exposition, and as filmic projections unraveling in space and on buildings, the panoramas restage climate actions, and argue for a critical amplification of the roles of world institutions and courts for tackling climate justice.

 Project credits: Kadambari Baxi (Project assistant: Eno Chen)